Variations in Receipt of Benefit

 Only single family homes are eligible for property tax deferral.
-Single family homes include houses, condominium apartment, or manufactured homes the land upon which they are located up to a maximum of 1 acre.
+Single family homes include houses, condominium apartment, or manufactured homes, and the land upon which they are located up to a maximum of 1 acre.

 Description of Eligibility Criteria

-In order to be eligible, an applicant must be at least 70; have owned a single-family dwelling for at least 3 years, or has been a resident of South Dakota for at least 5 years; resided for at least 8 months of the previous calendar year in the residence for which the tax deferral is being sought; have a household income less than $16,000 (single) or $20,000 (married).
+In order to be eligible, an applicant must: be at least 70; have owned a single-family dwelling for at least 3 years, or have been a resident of South Dakota for at least 5 years; resided for at least 8 months of the previous calendar year in the residence for which the tax deferral is being sought; have a household income less than $16,000 (single) or $20,000 (combined household).
 Unremarried surviving spouses of heads of households meeting these conditions also are eligible.

 Local Option in Adoption of Program